fwenzel/upshot/README.md

 UpShot is an automatic screen shot uploader for OS X, written in Python.

+For sharing, UpShot uses Dropbox's Public folder, giving you maximum control over what you share.

 > *Note:*  UpShot was only tested with OS X 10.7 -- Help porting it to 10.8 (or even back to 10.6, if that's desirable) will be greatly appreciated.
 > As always, pull requests and Issues on [github][github] are welcome!